 That album was finally released as Gore and Perversion 2 in 2002.
 They used different artwork and no lyrics, but eventually both the artwork and the lyrics leaked to the internet.
 The lyrics don't just cross the line; they utterly obliterate the line, have it for dinner, and run miles ahead of where the line once was.
 The three worst songs are entitled "Penile Dissection," "Fontanelle Fornication," and "I.A.I."
 That's right, that last one was so horrific they had to abbreviate the title.
 You can find the original artwork and lyrics on their page.

-Disgorge: For reasons unknown, the Mexican brutal death band decided to put this quite unfitting and haunting melody at the beginning of "Raise the Pestilence".
+Disgorge: For reasons unknown, this Mexican brutal death band decided to put this quite unfitting and haunting melody at the beginning of "Raise the Pestilence".
 Just check your sound levels before playing it.

 I'll cleanse her sins, for witchcraft I condemn her